|

 Cake Filling

-TIP : Ff you are few tablespoons shy of 1 cup of fruit puree you can top it off with water or other juice (apple juice, strawberry for example.)
+Tip: If you are a few tablespoons shy of 1 cup of fruit puree, you can top it off with water or other juice (apple juice, strawberry, for example).

 • Cook mixture on medium heat.
 Mixture as it cooks will thicken and deepens in color.
 Bring it to boil and then reduce to slow boil.
 Stirring constantly cook for about 2 minutes.

 • Remove from the heat and pour into a bowl.
-Cover with a food wrap to prevent crust from forming.
+Cover with a piece of food wrap to prevent crust from forming.
 Allow to cool to room temperature before using.

-• Cooled fruit filling can be stored in the fridge at least a week an frozen for 2-3 weeks.
+• Cooled fruit filling can be stored in the fridge for a week and frozen for 2-3 weeks.

 Notes